2015 Report on Accessibility

 Once inside all the layouts are on one level and the gangway widths acceptable.
 In terms of facilities the public lunching area was limited if you can’t use the ‘bar-stool’ seating.
 The accessible toilet wasn’t used so I cannot comment thereon.

-Summation - I may attend again but with assistance.
+Summation - I may attend again but only with assistance.

 The exhibition has dedicated parking with blue-badge bays outside the entrance.
 However, if (like myself) you are disabled but not a blue-badge holder parking could be a problem.